one-lithe-rune/llm-processing-unit/README.md

 ## Obligatory Chatbot Example

-If you're cloned the repo, activated your venv and installed the requirements, you should be able to run the obligatory ChatBot example by doing `python -m llmpu.examples.chat`.
+If you've cloned the repo, activated your venv and installed the requirements, you should be able to run the obligatory ChatBot example by doing `python -m llmpu.examples.chat`.
 See the connection options by doing `python -m llmpu.examples.chat --help`

 ## What's 'Supported'

 - Python 3.11
-- As much of the OpenAI chat endpoint protocol sufficient to work against a compatible local AI server endpoint in non-streaming mode but not necessarily enough for a real OpenAI endpoint.
+- As much of the OpenAI chat endpoint protocol sufficient to work against a compatible local AI server endpoint in non-streaming mode, and the real OpenAI chat endpoint also in non-streaming mode.
 - Formatters for [Alpaca](https://github.com/tatsu-lab/stanford_alpaca?tab=readme-ov-file#data-release), [Llama 3 Chat](https://llama.meta.com/docs/model-cards-and-prompt-formats/meta-llama-3), Llama 3 Character Chat, [Llama 3 Base](https://llama.meta.com/docs/model-cards-and-prompt-formats/meta-llama-3) and Open AI Chat formats.
-Only the first three can be considered tested.
+Make sure you use the right (or at least sensible) formatter for the model you will be using.

 I've been developing this against my local instance of [koboldcpp](https://github.com/LostRuins/koboldcpp)/[koboldcpp-rocm](https://github.com/YellowRoseCx/koboldcpp-rocm/) on Linux with various GGUF quantised [Llama 3 8B](https://lama.meta.com/docs/get-started/) variants.
 So that *should* work.
+I've now tested against the actual OpenAI api chat endpoint, so that should also work.